plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.5.3 Striking Invalid Gouvernance

 Any Associé may ask a Cercle's Secretary to rule on the validity of any Gouvernance within that Cercle or any Sub-Cercle thereof.
 If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Cercle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all of that Cercle's Cercle Members.
+After doing so, the Secretary must promptly communicate what they struck and why to all of that Cercle's Membres de Cercle.

 ### 3.6 Process Breakdown